ghiscoding/angular-validation/readme.md

 Validation Event (default: keyup)
 --------------------
 We could also specify whichever validation event we want to trigger the validation (keyup, blur, etc...).

 Features:

-1. All possible events are accepted `keyup`, `blur`, etc...
+1. All possible events of the element are accepted `keyup`, `blur`, etc...

 2. Event could be written with/without the `on` as prefix. `onblur` is equivalent to `blur`.

-3. The default event can be changed in the directive itself via constant `VALIDATION_DEFAULT_EVENT`
+3. Default event `keyup` can be changed in the directive itself via constant `VALIDATION_DEFAULT_EVENT`

 Locales (languages)
 --------------------